kr55/azure-elastic-jobs-manager-docs/docs/installation.md

 1. Close all instances of SSMS 19.
 2. Navigate to the location `C:\Program Files (x86)\Microsoft SQL Server Management Studio 19\Common7\IDE\Extensions`.
 And delete `Azure Elastic Jobs Manager` folder.
 You would need admin permissions to do this.
 3. Start SSMS 19.
 You should not see Azure Elastic Jobs Manager button under the tools menu item anymore.

+**SQL Server Management Studio 20**
+1. Close all instances of SSMS 20.
+2. Navigate to the location `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\Extensions`.
+And delete `Azure Elastic Jobs Manager` folder.
+You would need admin permissions to do this.
+3. Start SSMS 19.
+You should not see Azure Elastic Jobs Manager button under the tools menu item anymore.

 **Visual Studio 2017/2019/2022**
 1. Navigate to the `Tools` menu item and click on `Extensions and updates`.